-These symptoms can also lead to coma and death.
+These symptoms can lead to coma and death.
 If you see any of these symptoms, rush your dog to the veterinarian.

 If your dog has consumed grapes or raisins, or if you even suspect that your dog has eaten grapes or raisins, monitor your dog to see if you need to seek medical attention right away.

 Like any other toxin, the easiest way to protect your dog is to prevent her from having access to the toxic grapes or raisins.
 This means ensuring that small children eating those snacks are supervised so they don’t share grapes or raisins with dogs, and that you closely monitor your dog in situations when grapes or raisins are present.
 Grapes are often included in fruit salads and in barbecue dishes, while raisins are frequently baked into desserts, so it’s important to pay special attention to your dog at any gathering where you aren’t sure of the ingredients in all the dishes.